 With inquiries, students can tangibly see that history isn’t settled or dead.
 Although there is a multitude of evidence surrounding historical events, historians still argue about that evidence.
 Inquiry-based learning mimics that authentic historical inquiry.

-I used to have students write simple DBQ essays, and they were incredibly boring, both for the students to write and for me to grade!
+I used to have students write simple DBQ essays.
+They were incredibly boring, both for the students to write and for me to grade!
 With basic DBQs, students were simply showing that they comprehended the historical documents and that they could summarize.
 While those are important skills, they challenge students at a very basic level.
-I could see that many of my high-level students were really bored by DBQs, and worse my student came to think that comprehension was all that history was.
+I could see that many of my high-level students were really bored by DBQs, and worse my students came to think that comprehension was all that history was.
 Ugh.

 Now, students really think about how history occurred, who changed its course, and the way in which it should be remembered.
 They tackle all kinds of historical thinking through inquiry, and they still gain content knowledge through the process.